Summary of Mercury Control Ordinance

 Prohibition on Export, Import or Manufacture of Regulated Mercury-Added Products

-• A person must not export, import or manufacture regulated mercury-added products as shown in Table 5.
+• A person must not export, import or manufacture regulated mercury-added products listed in column 3 after the date specified in column 4 of Table 5.

-• A person must not incorporate a regulated mercury-added product into another thing as a component.
+• A person must not incorporate a regulated mercury-added product listed in column 3 into another thing as a component after the date specified in column 4 of Table 5.

-• The storage or use of regulated mercury-added products does not constitute an offence.
+• The use of regulated mercury-added products does not constitute an offence.

 Battery, other than—